 It’s a great big selfie world – we’re all just living in it.
-No matter where you roam or what websites you frequent – Facebook and Twitter, in particular – selfies are ubiquitous.
+No matter where you roam or what social media sites you interact with, selfies are everywhere.
 Whether the pictures are solo shots, groups, or perhaps a public figure, selfies have saturated the culture, made possible by mobile devices and “photocentric” consumers.

 As fun as taking them may be, however, they’re increasingly being shot in the most inappropriate of places: from behind the wheel of a moving automobile.

 All you have to do is log on to the internet to find evidence of this dangerous phenomenon.
 CNN reported last summer that after typing in the hashtag “#DrivingSelfie” into the social networking website Instagram, there were over 3,720 hits and nearly 10,000 posts under the hashtag “#DrivingToWork.”

 As you might imagine, traffic safety officials have taken notice across the country.
 In the Empire State, the New York Department of Motor Vehicles, in partnership with the Governor’s Traffic Safety Committee, recently issued an advisory to residents to not only avoid the dangerous activity but to report it to local authorities should they observe this kind of reckless behavior.

 Terri Egan, DMV Executive Deputy Commissioner and GTSC Acting Chair, said that all too often smartphones are being used in ways that they weren’t intended for.

 “Smartphones can provide nearly limitless entertainment,” Egan explained, “but activities like taking selfies while driving are just irresponsible.
 A quick search of social media or local news reports across the country show that taking selfies and even live streaming are things motorists actually do behind the wheel, with some doing so on a repeat basis.”

 Where are driving selfies happening the most?